-- (a) The Port Operator is the operator of the Port and is a "private port operator" for the purposes of section 118 of the Act. - (b) Pursuant to section 119(1) of the Act, the provision of the Services by the Port Operator is declared to be a regulated industry for the Utilities Commission Act (NT). - (c) The Port Operator provides the Services (excluding pilotage services) in its capacity as trustee for the Darwin Port Manager Trust (ABN 60 269 541 845).
-Pilotage services are provided by Darwin Port Pilotage Pty Ltd in its capacity as trustee for the Darwin Port Pilotage Trust (ABN 98 744 318 229) who has been appointed as the pilotage services provider under section 85 of the Act. - (d) Section 127(1) of the Act requires the Port Operator to prepare, and give to the Regulator, a draft access policy in accordance with that section. - (e) The Regulator has received, and on [date] gave notice to the Port Operator approving, a draft of the Access Policy pursuant to section 127(3) of the Act. - (f) The Access Policy is the access policy of the Port Operator for the Port. - (g) The Port Operator must comply with the Access Policy under the Act.
+- (a) The Port Operator is the operator of the Port and is a "private port operator" for the purposes of section 118 of the Act. - (b) Pursuant to section 119(1) of the Act, the provision of the Services by the Port Operator is declared to be a regulated industry for the Utilities Commission Act (NT). - (c) Section 127(1) of the Act requires the Port Operator to prepare, and give to the Regulator, a draft access policy in accordance with that section. - (d) The Regulator has received, and on [date] gave notice to the Port Operator approving, a draft of this access policy pursuant to section 127(3) of the Act. - (e) This is the access policy of the Port Operator for the Port. - (f) The Port Operator must comply with this access policy.